12.1 Local Safeguarding Board – Role and Function

 Second, proactive work that aims to target particular groups.
 For example:

-Thirdly, responsive work to protect children who are suffering, or at risk of suffering harm, including:
+Thirdly, responsive work to protect children who are suffering, or likely to suffer harm, including:

 The core functions of the LSCBs are set out in primary legislation and regulations (Note: The Local Safeguarding Children Boards Regulations 2006.
-Further detail is given in Chapter 3 of Working Together to Safeguard Children 2010 archived 2013, which outlines that the functions of the LSCB include:
+Further detail is given in Chapter 3 of Working Together to Safeguard Children 2015, which outlines that the functions of the LSCB include: